breadlysm/SpeedFlux/README.md

 - Intervals are in minutes. *Script will convert it to seconds.*
 - If any variables are not needed, don't declare them.
 Functions will operate with or without most variables.
 - Tags should be input without quotes. *INFLUX_DB_TAGS = isp, interface, external_ip, server_name, speedtest_url*
+- NAMESPACE is used to collect data from multiple instances of the container into one database and select which you wish to view in Grafana. i.e. I have one monitoring my Starlink, the other my TELUS connection.

 ### Tag Options
 The Ookla speedtest app provides a nice set of data beyond the upload and download speed.
 The list is below.